realmicu/minetest-micupack/README.md

   Punch node to see current status.

-* Biogas Machines
+* **Biogas Machines** (biogasmachines)

-  Expands Tubelib (and TechPack) with various machines that use Biogas either as a product or a power source.
-Work in progress!
+  Expands Tubelib (and TechPack) with various machines that use Biogas either as a product or a power source.  *Work in progress!*

   Available:

-  - Water Freezer - metal box to freeze water to ice using Biogas as coolant; water can be supplied in buckets or (if pipeworks are installed) through pipes; one water bucket is converted to one ice cube, in case of pipes there is no need for any containers but water should be reaching device via pipelines; empty buckets are returned as secondary products so Freezer can be easily paired with Liquid Sampler and other Tubelib machinery
+  - Water Freezer - freezing machine that converts water to ice using Biogas as coolant; water can be supplied in buckets or (if pipeworks mod is installed) through pipes; one water bucket is converted to one ice cube; in case of pipe network there is no need for any containers however fresh water should be provided via pipelines; empty buckets are returned as secondary products so Freezer can be easily paired with Liquid Sampler and other Tubelib machinery;
+    punch node to see status

   Planned: